-Susan Treadwell is deputy director of the Human Rights and Governance Grants Program, the principal grantmaking program at the Open Society Institute, Budapest.
-She joined the Open Society Foundations in 2003 and manages the program’s funding in the Western Balkans, which consists predominantly of institutional support to human rights watchdog NGOs using advocacy and strategic litigation to promote systemic reform.
-In addition to fundamental rights concerns, Treadwell’s substantive focus is on promoting freedom of information and accountable governance throughout Eastern and Central Europe and the former Soviet Union by promoting best practices and knowledge sharing.
+Susan Treadwell is deputy director of the Open Society Initiative for Europe, where she oversees the foundation’s grant making activities in the European Union.
+She joined the Open Society Foundations in 2003 and managed the Human Rights and Governance Grants Program’s funding in Southeast Europe and the Western Balkans, which consisted predominantly of institutional support to human rights and anti-corruption watchdog NGOs using advocacy and strategic litigation to promote systemic reform.
+In addition to fundamental rights concerns, Treadwell’s substantive focus is on freedom of information and accountable governance.

 Prior to joining the Foundations, she was a researcher for the Mental Disability Advocacy Center, where she conducted fact-finding missions and authored a multi-country advocacy report on inhuman and degrading treatment of people with mental disabilities in psychiatric and social care institutions.